IMPORTANT

 • Have your building and appliances inspected to make sure they can withstand an earthquake.
 Learn more about structural safety below.

-• Locate your gas service shutoff valve and learn how to turn off your home’s gas.
+• Locate your gas service shutoff valve.
+Learn how to turn off your home’s gas.
 Gas shutoff includes your main line and individual appliances.
 Learn more about shutting off gas.
-Visit turn your gas off.
+Visit Turn Your Gas Off.

 • Avoid turning off your home’s gas without a clear sign that it is leaking.
 Depending on how many customers are without gas service, it may take an extended period of time for PG&E to turn your gas services back on.

-• Locate your main electric switch and learn how to turn off your electric supply.
+• Locate your main electric switch.
+Learn how to turn off your electric supply.
+Visit Turning Your Electricity On and Off.

 Stay indoors if you are already inside.
 Take cover under a sturdy desk or table.
 Stay away from exterior walls, windows and masonry structures (such as fireplaces).
 Also, avoid tall furniture, hanging pictures and mirrors.